WojciechMatuszewski/programming-notes/web/html.md

 Some articles recommend using the `IntersectionObserver` API to handle the state manually, which is what you most likely will end up doing.

 Overall, this is a great API to be familiar with.
 If you are using a framework, and not using `Fragments`, it is quite easy to case the DOM to be quite big causing rendering issues.

+## DOM and Shadow DOM

+### Shadow DOM

+- This concept is **used in the context of custom web components**.

+- It is **separate from the "main" DOM**.

+  - This means you can have multiple IDs that repeat, and you do not have to worry about specificity rules.

+- The main benefit is the **style isolation.
+Your CSS will NOT clash with any other CSS on the page**.

+- Apart from the regular selectors, you get access to the `:host` and `:host-context` pseudo-classes.

+  - These only exist in the context of the Shadow DOM.